-A call for submissions is sent out in September each year to all registered primary bidders.
-Schemes proposed for a given financial year must be submitted between 1 October to 1 December (i.e. schemes proposed for the 2011/12 financial year must be submitted between 1 October 2010 and 1 December 2010).
-Bidders who are unsure of the process or unclear of what needs to be submitted may contact the Programme Administrator for advice and if appropriate submit a draft bid, however, the final and complete scheme submission must be submitted to the Programme Administrator by 1 December at the latest.
+A call for schemes is sent out in September each year to all registered primary bidders.
+Schemes proposed for a given financial year must be submitted between the call for schemes going out and 30 November (i.e. schemes proposed for the 2011/12 financial year must be submitted between September 2010 and 30 November 2010).
+Bidders who are unsure of the process or unclear of what needs to be submitted may contact the Programme Administrator for guidance on submitting their scheme and if appropriate submit a draft bid.
+However, the final and complete scheme submission must be submitted to the Programme Administrator by 30 November at the latest.

-The Programme Administrator will provide technical advice only on for example missing, incomplete or unclear information.
-Any bids received after 1 December may not be considered for funding.
+Any bids received after 30 November may not be considered for funding.
 Bids received within the appropriate time period but which are incomplete or of insufficient quality may also be rejected.

-There will be no opportunity to resubmit bids after 1 December.
+There will be no opportunity to resubmit bids for approval after 30 November.